 Do not head to Africa without having the proper medicine.
 You can check out my vaccination guide here.
 Other than the standard Malaria pills, you will also need antibiotics on hand.
 For families with children, I strongly suggest bringing Children’s Benadryl and any other needed medicine for allergic reactions as they are very hard to find in Africa.
 The same holds true if your kids require Children’s Tylenol or Ibuprofen for any ailments.
 Keep these items in your carry-on with quality bug spray and sunscreen.

 Heading out on safari with kids requires you to rethink their clothing a little.
 To start, bright colours can deter animals particularly red.
+I found some gorgeous twin sets which my kids would love, and they were brightly coloured (bonus!)
+Sportswear is definitely the way to go when it comes to clothing!
 Secondly, you will want to stock up on a good pair of long pants and a hot weather long sleeved shirt to protect against the sun and mosquitos.
 We found the affordable Silver Ridge line of clothing from Columbia Sportswear met all of our needs.
 I was able to pick up convertible pants for everyone as well as long sleeve shirts that were comfortable even on the sizzling hot Masai Mara.
 The Silver Ridge line offers both Omni-Wick, a high-performance waking fabric to keep you dry and Omni-Shade, with UPF 40 sun protection.
 We have spent a lot of time in these clothes since returning and find that they are great for hiking.
 They are lightweight enough that we don’t get too hot and dry extremely fast.